The Placebo Effect — Friend or Foe of Biohackers?

 This is why, if you’re a highly rational type, you’ll get a bigger biological bang for your buck if you devote some time to researching and really understanding the health supplements that you take.
 Spending a few hours reading up on and learning about a supplement before taking it will empower the placebo effect to make it all the more effective.

-But the placebo effect doesn’t always work, there’s plenty of people who still die of cancer even though they pray endlessly and really believe that they’ll recover.
+But the placebo effect doesn’t always work, there are plenty of people who still die of cancer even though they pray endlessly and really believe that they’ll recover.
 Why is this?

 NMN (Nicotinamide Mononucleotide)